You are here

 - You may have the chance to be involved in the growth of something great.

-Disadvantages of a small company over a large one:
+Disadvantages of a small company

 - Many small businesses fail; you may have less job security.